Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Abstract

 \section{Abstract}

-We establish the necessary and sufficient conditions for the frequency domain passivity of series (damped) elastic actuation (S(D)EA) while rendering null impedance and ideal springs under velocity sourced impedance control (VSIC).
-We introduce passive physical equivalents for S(D)EA under closed-loop control to help establish an intuitive understanding of the passivity bounds and to highlight the effect of different plant parameters and controller gains on the closed-loop performance of the system.
-Through the passive physical equivalents, we rigorously compare the effect of different plants dynamics (e.g., SEA and SDEA) and different cascaded controller architectures (e.g., P-P and P-PI) on the system performance.
-We show that passive physical equivalents establish a natural means for effective impedance analysis.
-We provide experimental validations of our theoretical results and evaluate the haptic rendering performance of S(D)EA under VSIC.
+We introduce minimal passive physical equivalents of series (damped) elastic actuation (S(D)EA) under closed-loop control to determine the effect of different plant parameters and controller gains on the closed-loop performance of the system and to help establish an intuitive understanding of the passivity bounds.
+Furthermore, we explicitly derive the feasibility conditions for these passive physical equivalents and compare them to the necessary and sufficient conditions for the passivity of S(D)EA under velocity sourced impedance control (VSIC) to establish their relationship.
+Through the passive physical equivalents, we rigorously compare the effect of different plant dynamics (e.g., SEA and SDEA) on the system performance.
+We demonstrate that passive physical equivalents make the effect of controller gains explicit and establish a natural means for effective impedance analysis.
+We also show that passive physical equivalents promote co-design thinking by enforcing simultaneous and unbiased consideration of (possibly negative) controller gains and plant parameters.
+We demonstrate the usefulness of negative controller gains when coupled to properly designed plant dynamics.
+Finally, we provide experimental validations of our theoretical results and characterizations of the haptic rendering performance of S(D)EA under VSIC.